Haltian-project/Greenhouse/README.md

 4. Outside air condition display.
 5. Weather forecasting and presented as a line graph.
 6. Real-time electricity prices are displayed and presented as a line graph.
+7. Energy consumption currently displays electricity usage data from Finland.
+If available, this could be replaced with data specific to the greenhouse's electricity usage.
-7. Backlog for values ​​from which you can view changes in the greenhouse
+8. Backlog for values ​​from which you can view changes in the greenhouse

 # Project Structure

 The project is divided into two main parts:

+# `frontend/`:
-- `frontend/`: This directory contains the React application that provides the user interface for the monitoring system.
+-**This directory contains the React application that provides the user interface for the monitoring system.
+Here's a breakdown of its contents:**
+- **components/**: Here you'll find React components that are part of the user interface.
+For example, navbar.js contains the component for the navigation bar.
+- **screens/**: This directory contains various screens that form different views of the application.
+For example, home.js, charts.js, etc.
+- **app.js**: This file is the main component of the application, defining its structure and routing.
+- **app.css**: Here you'll find the general stylesheet for the application.
+- **env.js**: This file may contain environment variables used by the application, such as API keys and other configuration data.

+# `server/`:
-- `server/`: This directory contains the Node.js server that handles communication with the MQTT broker and provides an API for the frontend.
+-**This directory contains the Node.js server responsible for managing the backend logic of the application.
+Here's a breakdown of its contents:**
+- **certificates/**: Stores certificates required for secure communication with the MQTT broker or other services.
+- **controllers/**: Contains various controller modules, each responsible for handling specific API routes and business logic.
+- **routers/**: Houses router modules that define API endpoints and their corresponding controller functions.
+Each router typically represents a different area of functionality within the application.
+- **services/**: Contains service modules that encapsulate functionality related to external services, such as MQTT communication (mqtt.cjs).
+- **utils/**: Includes utility modules used across the server codebase, such as database handling utilities (db.jcs).
+- **.env**: Configuration file where sensitive information like API keys and database URIs are stored securely.
+- **index.js**: Entry point for the server application, where the server is instantiated and configured to listen for incoming requests.
 ## Getting Started

 ### Prerequisites